tsherif/space-shooter.c/ARCHITECTURE.md

 #### Interface

-To simplify calculations in the game layer, I define coordinates in `space-shooter.c` in terms of a rectangular canvas of 320 x 180 pixels, with (0, 0) at the top-left.
-Mapping this space to the window's dimensions is done in `renderer_beforeFrame()` via `glScissor` and `glViewport` calls which draw gray bars around the game canvas to ensure the aspect ratio doesn't change when the window is resized.

-`game_draw()` calls `renderer_beforeFrame()` once and then passes the `Renderer_List` mixin of each `Entity_List` to the rendering layer in a call `renderer_draw()`.
+To simplify calculations in the game layer, I define coordinates in `space-shooter.c` in terms of a rectangular canvas of 320 x 180 pixels, with the origin at the top-left corner.
+Mapping this space to the window's dimensions is done in `renderer_beforeFrame()` via `glScissor` and `glViewport` calls which draw gray bars around the game canvas to ensure the aspect ratio doesn't change when the window is resized. `game_draw()` calls `renderer_beforeFrame()` once and then passes the `Renderer_List` mixin of each `Entity_List` to the rendering layer in calls to `renderer_draw()`.

 ### OpenGL Primitives

-In `renderer_draw()`, the arrays in the passed `Renderer_List` are submitted to the GL in buffers that are used as instance attributes, and the dimensions and texture handle for each `Renderer_List`'s sprite are submitted as uniforms.
-All objects represented in the `Renderer_List` are drawn in a single, instanced draw call, with each object represented as a quad sized to match the sprite panel.
+In `renderer_draw()`, the arrays of the `Renderer_List` are submitted to the GL in buffers that are used as instance attributes, and the dimensions and texture handle for each `Renderer_List`'s sprite are submitted as uniforms.
+All objects represented in a given `Renderer_List` are drawn in a single, instanced draw call, with each object represented as a quad sized to match the sprite panel.
 The values in `Renderer_List.positions` are interpreted as the top-left corner of the quad.
 The transformation between game and clip coordinates is done in the [vertex shader](./assets/shaders/vs.glsl):

 ```c
 vec2 clipOffset = pixelOffset * pixelClipSize - 1.0;